-Clicking the About menu under Help will display the About window that consists of the information about the version of ProVAL running, the link to the ProVAL webpage, etc.
+Clicking the About menu under Help will display the window with information about the version of ProVAL running, the link to the ProVAL webpage, etc.

 VIEWER

 This module is for viewing profiles.
 Any number of profiles may be selected.
 Thumbnails of profiles are displayed on the left of the Viewer screen.
 Selected profiles will be shown in the chart on the right.